sagemath/sage/src/doc/en/thematic_tutorials/numerical_sage/mpi4py.rst

     print(data)

-The same command as above with ``mpi_1.py`` replaced by ``mpi_2.py`` will produce 5 outputs and you will see each process creates an array and then passes it to the next guy (where the last guy passes to the first.
+The same command as above with ``mpi_1.py`` replaced by ``mpi_2.py`` will produce 5 outputs.
+Each process will create an array and pass it to the next process, where the last process passes to the first.
 Note that ``MPI.size`` is the total number of MPI processes. ``MPI.COMM_WORLD`` is the communication world.